 Since February 2013, Named Executive Officers have had the opportunity to use the corporate aircraft for up to 25 hours of Company-funded personal use, provided they pay the variable cost per hour for the additional usage.
-See "Certain Relationships and Related Transactions-Use of Company Aircraft above for additional information.
+See "Certain Relationships and Related Transactions-Use of Company Aircraft" above for additional information.
 In 2013 and 2014, Messrs.
 O'Donnell, Kelly and Weinstein were also entitled to four round trips per year on commercial airlines for themselves and each member of their respective families.
-In 2013 and 2014, Mr. Curtis was also entitled to three round trips per year on commercial airlines for themselves and each member of their respective families.
 In 2013 and 2014, Mr. Curtis was also entitled to three round trips per year on commercial airlines for himself and each member of his family.
 Upon his return to Bermuda in September 2014, Mr. Curtis ceased eligibility for these three "home leave" trips.

-We do not pay U.S. federal income tax gross-ups on perguisites for our Named Executive Officers.
+We do not pay U.S. federal income tax gross-ups on perquisites for our Named Executive Officers.

 In connection with his international assignment to London, which was completed in August 2014, Mr. Curtis was provided with a tax equalization benefit in respect of certain potential U.K obligations, to which Mr. Curtis was not previously subject as a resident of Bermuda.
-At the time of Mr. Curtis' assignment to London, the Compensation Committee determined it was appropriate and equilable to provide a tax equalization benefit to Mr. Curtis while on his international assignment to the compensation canned by Mr. Curtis while on his international assignment to the compensation canned by Mr. Curtis while on his international assignment. under U.K. tax laws with the income and employment taxes that would have been required to have been paid on the same compensation had Mr. Curtis remained in Bermuda.
+At the time of Mr. Curtis' assignment to London, the Compensation Committee subject as a resident of Bermuda.
+At the time of Mr. Curtis' assignment to London, the Compensation Committee determined it was appropriate and equitable to provide a tax equalization benefit to Mr. Curtis while on his international assignment under U.K. tax laws with the income and employment taxes that would have been required to have been paid on the same compensation had Mr. Curtis remained in Bermuda.
 Mr. Curtis' tax equalization benefit was eliminated in August 2014 upon the completion of his assignment and he was not entitled to any additional payments thereafter.